fnielsen/emokitten/README.rst

     sudo python setup.py install

-This will install the package and a command-line program in ``/usr/local/bin/emokitten``.
+This will install the package and a command-line program available as ``/usr/local/bin/emokitten``.

 Usage
 -----